Filing an LLC Annual Report

 Many states require LLCs to file annual reports with the state.
 An annual report includes details regarding a company’s activities throughout the prior year of business.

 The name and requirements for an LLC annual report vary by state.
-While this report is typically referred to as an annual report because most states require that such report is filed every year, your state may call this report by a different name, such as: the Biennial Statement, Decennial Report, Statement of Information, Periodic Report, or other name.
+While this report is typically referred to as an annual report because most states require that such report is filed every year, your state may call this report by a different name, such as: the Biennial Statement, Decennial Report, Statement of Information, Periodic Report, or another name.
 To find out whether your state requires an annual report for your type of entity, visit the website for the state government agency where you filed your formation documents.

 In most states, you are required to file this report through the Secretary of State’s Office.
 However, some states, such as Texas, require LLCs to file an annual report and Franchise Tax together through the Comptroller of Public Account’s website.
 Other states may not require a report at all, but only an annual tax, like Delaware.

-The purpose of this report is to keep your company information current so the public, investors, and other parties have the information necessary to locate and communicate with companies conducted business in the state.
+The purpose of this report is to keep your company information current so the public, investors, and other parties have the information necessary to locate and communicate with companies conducting business in the state.

 Sole proprietors do not have to file an LLC annual report.

 What is Included in an Annual Report